Table of Contents

 What is rotavirus?

-Rotavirus is a stomach and intestinal illness that mostly affects babies and young children.
-Rotavirus is contagious and spreads through contact with an infected person’s feces.
-This also can happen indirectly (touching a contaminated object, food, water, or the hands and mouth of an infected person).
+Rotavirus is highly contagious.
+It spreads through direct or indirect contact with an infected person’s feces (poop).
+It can happen if you touch a contaminated object, food, water, or the hands or mouth of an infected person.
 The virus enters your body when your unclean hand touches your nose or mouth.
-Most of the time, rotavirus is mild.
-The risk of catching rotavirus is greatest between November and May.
-Adults can get the disease, but their symptoms aren’t as severe.

 What are the symptoms of rotavirus?